Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Apr 01, 2020

-There are many reasons people make false allegations.
+There are several reasons why people may make false allegations.
 One of them is that they were intoxicated when they hooked up with someone.
-Maybe they were both drunk and using drugs and the person is trying to figure out exactly what happened.
+Maybe they were both drunk and using drugs, and the person is trying to figure out exactly what happened.

-Maybe the other person is rude to her and doesn't make sure that she gets home safely or call her again, so she assumes something bad happened.
-Many times, there is some sort of a custody dispute and a sexual abuse allegation is raised either against of the parents, which ends up being completely false.
+Perhaps the other person is rude to her and doesn't ensure that she gets home safely or calls her again, so she assumes something bad has happened.
+Many times, there is some sort of a custody dispute, and a sexual abuse allegation is raised either against one of the parents, which ends up being completely false.

 I've talked to a lot of detectives, having handled sex crime cases for the last 26 years in Los Angeles County, and they know that there are scenarios where people make up sexual allegations.